 - Poor lighting

 - Potholes and other defects in the asphalt or sidewalk

 Liability for Slip and Fall Injuries

-In most cases, we can collect compensation in this type of case by filing a third-party liability insurance claim.
+In most cases, we can recover damages by filing a third-party liability insurance claim.
 We approach the property owner’s homeowner or business liability insurer and demand a fair settlement based on the evidence we collect and our documentation of your damages.
-In rare cases, we may need to file a personal injury lawsuit to get the fair payout you deserve.
+In rare cases, we may need to file a personal injury lawsuit to get the fair recovery you deserve.

 Proving Negligence and Liability in a Slip and Fall Case

 All slip and fall cases hinge on our ability to prove negligence and liability.
-We have to provide evidence to show the property owner acted negligently and this caused your injuries.
-Usually, this requires evidence to prove:
+We can provide evidence to show the property owner acted negligently, and this negligence caused your injuries.
+Usually, this task requires evidence to prove: